Iowa Highway 146: Route description

-Iowa Highway 146 beings in the city of New Sharon at the corner of Main Street and Market Street.
+Iowa Highway 146 begins in the city of New Sharon at the corner of Main Street and Market Street.
 U.S. Highway 63 comes from the south along Main and turns east onto Market.
 Iowa Highway 102, existing only within New Sharon, but formerly extending to Pella, heads west on Market.
 Iowa 146 travels north on Main.
 Two miles (2 mi) north of New Sharon, Iowa 146 crosses a Union Pacific Railroad line and into Poweshiek County shortly thereafter.
 Highway 146 heads north for 4+1/2 mi before curving west towards Searsboro.
 At Searsboro, Iowa 146 crosses the UPRR line again and turns to the northwest at the eastern end of former Iowa Highway 225, which was turned over to Poweshiek County and Jasper County in 2003.

 For two miles (2 mi), Iowa 146 heads northwest; then, it turns due north towards Grinnell.
 Just south of Grinnell, Highway 146 meets Interstate 80 at a diamond interchange.
 Three miles north of I-80, Iowa 146, now along West Street in Grinnell, intersects U.S. Highway 6, which runs along 6th Avenue.
 Eight miles (8 mi) north of Grinnell, Iowa 146 enters Tama County, but only briefly.
 It turns west and enters Marshall County 2+1/2 mi later, just east of Gilman.
 Highway 146 turns north on Elm Street in Gilman.
 From Gilman, it is an 8+1/2 mi drive to Le Grand where Iowa 146 ends at Main Street.
 Prior to US 30 being relocated to the north along an expressway, Main Street carried US 30.